← Back to Library

 What is the difference between Wújí and Tàijí?+

-Wújí (无极) is absolute nothingness — no form, no polarity, no distinction.
-Tàijí is the first stirring within that void, the moment potential becomes actuality.
-Zhou Dunyi's "Wújí and yet Tàijí" means the void is not truly empty but contains the potential for all existence.
+Wújí (无极) is undifferentiated emptiness: no form, no polarity, no distinction.
+Tàijí is the first stirring within that void, the moment potential begins to appear.
+Zhou Dunyi's "Wújí and yet Tàijí" means the void is not merely empty but contains the potential for existence.
 Wújí is silence; Tàijí is the first note emerging from silence.

 How is Tàijí applied in Chinese Medicine?+